shiyuhang0/prisma-dege-functions/README.md

    ![proxy.png](img/proxy.png)

-7. Click **Schema Viewer** in Data Platform, you need to fill in the repository and click **Link Prisma schema** after you fork a repository.
+7. Click **Schema Viewer** in Data Platform, you can fill in the repository and click **Link Prisma schema** after you fork a repository.
+It is optional, if you don't link to your repository, prisma data proxy will sync the schema automatically by introspection mechanism.

    ![schema.png](img/schema.png)